- a party manager in a legislative body who secures attendance for voting and directs other members.

 - a member of a party chosen to organize and discipline the members of his faction, esp in voting and to assist in the arrangement of the business

 - a call issued to members of a party, insisting with varying degrees of urgency upon their presence or loyal voting behaviour

 - (in the British Parliament) a schedule of business sent to members of a party each week.
 Each item on it is underlined to indicate its importance: one line means that no division is expected, two lines means that the item is fairly important, and three lines means that the item is very important and every member must attend and vote according to the party line

 Word Origin for whip

 In the United States Congress or state legislatures, an assistant to the majority leader or minority leader responsible for stirring up party support on issues, keeping track of party members' votes, and acting as a general liaison between the majority leader or minority leader and other party members.

-Idioms and Phrases with whipper
+Other Idioms and Phrases with whip

 In addition to the idiom beginning with whip